davidtchiu/davidtchiu.github.io/teaching/cs111/syllabus.md

 One of CS 110, ART 288, or DATA 160, with a grade of C- or higher.

 #### Required Textbook
-Notes, Code, and other Course Materials provided by instructor.
+Notes, code, and other related course materials provided by the instructor.

 #### Course Topics